 Weight loss myth #1: Eating fat makes us fat

 Plain and simple: Including appropriate amounts of high quality dietary fat does not lead to body fat.
 Gaining popularity in the 1950s and really taking off in the 1980s, Americans became obsessed with the idea of a low-fat/no-fat diet model.

-While studies show that processed and rancid fats such as trans-fats (hydrogenated and partially hydrogenated oils) will contribute to obesity and a host of other problems, good sources of fat can actually help us to lose weight.
-Sources such as coconut oil, olive oil, raw nuts and seeds, avocados, and flax oil are actually essential to include in a healthy diet.
-If weight loss is the goal, moderating them to one serving/meal is recommended (approximately one tablespoon).
+While studies show that processed and rancid fats such as trans-fats (hydrogenated and partially hydrogenated oils) will contribute to obesity and a host of other problems, good sources of fat can actually help us lose weight.
+Sources such as coconut oil, olive oil, raw nuts and seeds, avocados, and flax oil are actually essential to a healthy diet.
+If weight loss is the goal, moderating them to one serving per meal is recommended (approximately one tablespoon).